devops-anilkumar/terraform-basics/README.md

 public ip is issued by isp  and is unique across the globe private ip is unique only with in the infra net vs corporate network

+#### network goals

+ 1. to create a network
+ 2. break the network into 2 peaces (sub network) 3.one is public subnet (should have have public  ip and acesses to internet)
+ 4. other is prvate sub net (should not have public ip and no direct acess to internet)
+ 5. aslo WS should default network should be able to talk to public/private network ,using private ip

+   network CIDR :  10.0.0.0/24
+   public subnet cidr :  10.0.0.0/25
+   private subnet cidr : 10.0.0.128/25